Section 12 – Social Programs and Benefits

 - Last-resort assistance recipients (social assistance).

-Since 2018, the Ontario Health Insurance Program + completely covers the cost of all medications funded by the DBP for all children and youth aged 24 and under.
+The Ontario Health Insurance Program + completely covers the cost of all medications funded by the DBP for children and youth aged 25 and under who are not covered by a private plan.
 There is no deductible or co-payment.
-As of August 2019, the program will be extended to individuals aged 65 and over.

 The Trillium Drug Program supplements coverage for persons who are not eligible for the Ontario DBP.
 However, they have to pay a deductible that is based on income.

-28 Persons living in a long-term or special care home, persons registered for the home care program, the Ontario Works program or the Ontario disability support program may be eligible even if they are not 65 years of age.
+24 Persons living in a long-term or special care home, persons registered for the home care program, the Ontario Works program or the Ontario disability support program may be eligible even if they are not 65 years of age.
+25For additional information, consult: http://www.health.gov.on.ca/en/public/programs/drugs/.
+26 For details about the program, consult: https://www.ontario.ca/page/dental-care-low-income-seniors.

-For its part, the New Brunswick Prescription Drug Program offers coverage to low-income individuals, clients of the New Brunswick Social Development department, and others suffering from certain medical issues.31
+For its part, the New Brunswick Prescription Drug Program offers coverage to low-income individuals, clients of the New Brunswick Social Development department, and others suffering from certain medical issues28.